unitymind/web_checker/README.md

 # WebChecker

-A simple service for checking a availability of web resource
+A simple service for checking the availability of web resource

 ## Installation